tobspr/RenderPipeline/README.md

 There is also a page about getting started there: <a target="_blank" href="https://github.com/tobspr/RenderPipeline/wiki/Getting%20Started">Getting Started</a>

-### Precompiled builds

-If you want to use the C++ modules, but don't want to compile the modules yourself, you can use a precompiled build from here:

-<a target="_blank" href="https://www.dropbox.com/sh/maxpc6gouqzm9s8/AAAbK05FKpVF8SvT2eBPMpd9a?dl=0
-">Precompiled-Builds on Dropbox</a>

-Just copy it over to `Code/Native/RSNative.pyd`, you can run the setup with `python setup.py --skip-native` then.
-Those builds are getting uploaded whenever I build the pipeline on my machine, so they should be updated most of the time (*At least 64bit, if you need a fresh 32bit build, let me know*).

 ### Reporting Bugs / Contributing

 If you find bugs, or find information missing in the wiki, or want to contribute,